vinodkd/guts/src/book/01_size.md

 		                          = 0 at SSI level
 		                          = 2* if gotos are explicitly used                      --(24)

 To answer the specific question of Program 8's size, however, we'll have to apply (24) and make some assumptions on the sizes again.
-Since both the initialization and increment steps in this case are single operations, we'll assume they're also of size 1 sq unit.
-The loop body consisting of the single print operation has long been deemed of size 1 sq unit; and the condition is simple enough so we'll take that too to be a size 1.
+Since both the initialization and increment steps in this case are single operations, we'll assume they're also of size 1 sq. unit.
+The loop body consisting of the single print operation has long been deemed of size 1 sq. unit; and the condition is simple enough so we'll take that too to be a size 1.
 Now applying these values we get:

 		size(program 8)  = size(loop) + size(stop)
 						 = i  + c  + b  + p  + o + 1*
 						 = 1* + 1* + 1* + 1* + 0 + 1*
-		                 = 5* sq units vs SLOC: 3
+		                 = 5* sq. units vs SLOC: 3

 ### Summary

 Let's review: we started off by using the simple SSI model because it was simple and could easily be related to most basic operations.
 We focused on sizing programs, wrote 3 programs in pseudo-code and came up with formulas for the 3 operations in the model using a (yet unnamed) new measure of size for them.
 Here're the sizes that we arrived at using the new formulas and measure:

-		size(program 6) = 6* sq units vs SLOC of 6
+		size(program 6) = 6* sq. units vs SLOC of 6
-		size(program 7) = 6* sq units vs SLOC of 7
+		size(program 7) = 6* sq. units vs SLOC of 7
-		size(program 8) = 5* sq units vs SLOC of 3                                       --(25)
+		size(program 8) = 5* sq. units vs SLOC of 3                                       --(25)

 #### Comparison to SLOC